ustasb/ps1_lint/README.md

-# PS1Lint
+## PS1Lint

-PS1Lint is a simple tool for validating PS1 prompts you find on the web.
-While Bash is forgiving, poorly formatted PS1s can result in line wrap issues.
-That sucks.
+PS1Lint is a tool for validating Bash PS1s.